-PHA provided public notice of the FY 2020 MTW Annual Plan and posted the Plan on its website.
-A thirty-day public comment period to allow for resident and general public review was provided from November 1, 2018 through December 3, 2018.
-A public hearing was held on November 27, 2018 at 1800 South 32nd Street, an accessible facility, attended by one member of the public in addition to PHA staff.
-PHA also conducted a meeting on November 14, 2018 with resident leadership to discuss proposed Plan contents and provide additional opportunities for resident input.
-Approximately 41 residents attended the November 14 meeting.
+PHA provided public notice of the FY 2021 MTW Annual Plan and posted the Plan on its website.
+A thirty-day public comment period to allow for resident and general public review was provided from November 1, 2019 through December 2, 2019.
+A public hearing was held on November 13, 2019 at 2013 Ridge Avenue, an accessible facility.
+PHA also conducted a meeting on November 13, 2019 with resident leadership to discuss proposed Plan contents and provide additional opportunities for resident input.
+Approximately 41 residents attended the November 13 meeting.